JakubIllner/jakubillner.github.io/_posts/2023-12-05-list-objects.markdown

 /
 ```

-* The function uses PLSQL SDK procedure `DBMS_CLOUD_OCI_OBS_OBJECT_STORAGE.LIST_OBJECTS`
-to retrieve list of objects in a bucket.
-For larger number of objects the API must be
-called repeatedly (pagination), as a single call is restricted to maximum of 1000 objects
-.
-Note this procedure corresponds to the ListObjects API call.

 * Parameters specify mandatory information such as Namespace, Bucket, Region, and
-Credential (defined via DBMS_CLOUD), needed by `DBMS_CLOUD_OCI_OBS_OBJECT_STORAGE.LIST_OBJECTS`.
+Credential, needed by by the PLSQL API.
+The credential must be either based on the API Key
+of an OCI user, or it must correspond to resource principal - `OCI$RESOURCE_PRINCIPAL`.

 * Return type must be of table type, so that the function can be used as pipelined function.
 The function uses table type `DBMS_CLOUD_OCI_OBJECT_STORAGE_OBJECT_SUMMARY_TBL` defined in the
 PLSQL SDK.
-Note the `PIPELINED` keyword.
+The `PIPELINED` keyword defines the function as pipelined function.

+* The function uses PLSQL SDK procedure `DBMS_CLOUD_OCI_OBS_OBJECT_STORAGE.LIST_OBJECTS`
+to retrieve list of objects in a bucket.

+* As most OCI API calls, the procedure uses pagination to handle large number of objects.
+If there are multiple pages, the procedure returns `NEXT_START_WITH`, which has to be used
+with `L_START` parameter of the next procedure invocation.
+Note that single call returns
+maximum of 1000 objects.

 * Output from the function is provided via `PIPE ROW` statement.
 A single `PIPE ROW` emits
-one row to the output.
-Note that `RETURN` statement must not return any value.
+one row to the output. `RETURN` statement must not return any value.

 ## Usage